openshift/enhancements/enhancements/migration/cam-non-admin-design.md

 for CAM to interact with PVs that are consumed by a user's owned PVC, or whether additional permissions will need to be granted to the user.

+For CAM in the PV case, I think it makes sense to see if a user can *update* PVCs in the given namespace, and if they have the proper permissions to do this, we can assume that it is safe to copy the data off a PV or in the move case, to change the `ReclaimPolicy`.

+There is 2 potential approaches that we can take for the non-admin design in terms of handling of cluster-scoped resources *other* than Persistent Volumes.
+A good example of a cluster-scoped resource we handle today that a regular user doesn't have access to is SCCs.
+I believe that we could follow a similar pattern to what we used in the past with the Ansible Service Broker to expose a configuration option `autoEscalate` which would enable our plugins to pick up cluster-scoped resources given that a namespace scoped resource the user has access to depends on it.
+Otherwise, every other cluster-scoped resource that the user cannot *get* (which will be checked via SAR check) will not be included in the backup.
+This can be controlled easily via the plugin.

 ### User Stories [optional]

 With this feature, a normal OpenShift user who only has elevated permissions